-The current Spanning Tree implementation in Ethernet Routing Switch 3500 Series is based on IEEE 802.1d, which is slow to respond to a topology change in the network (such as a dysfunctional link in a network).
+The Spanning Tree implementation is based on IEEE 802.1d, which is slow to respond to a topology change in the network (such as a dysfunctional link in a network).
 The Rapid Spanning Tree Protocol (RSTP or IEEE 802.1w) reduces the recovery time after a network breakdown.
 In certain configurations the RSPT recovery time is less than 1 second.
 It also maintains a backward compatibility with the IEEE 802.1d, which was the Spanning Tree implementation prior to RSTP.
 The backward compatibility can be maintained by configuring a port to be in STP compatible mode.
 A port operating in the STP compatible mode transmits and receives only STP BPDUs and drops any RSTP BPDUs.